 Since calculation is done with validated Radiance tools it is necessary to 'attach' physically based material to each layer in SketchUp.
 Note that materials should be defined with their solar reflectance and transmittance.

 To attach a material, select in the table layer(s) and either

-double-click on required material in the tree or select the material
+double-click on the chosen material in the tree or select the

 To detach from the layer(s), select it and click Attach/Detach button.

 To revert all layers to previous state press Revert button.

 Palette of false colours can be defined with precision.
 3 options for palette are given, Automatic, Gradient and Custom:

 After all data are entered in DF dialog, select one or few surfaces and press Render or button.

 Calculation time depends on number of selected surfaces, level of sensors details and model complexity.